GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
+> ### Computer science research is different from these more traditional disciplines.
+Philosophically it differs from the physical sciences because it seeks not to discover, explain, or exploit the natural world, but instead to study the properties of machines of human creation.
 >
-> ~ *Laurence J. Peter*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts